Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial11.md

 dogFactor=7
-read -p "Please enter your age (in years): " humanYears ((dogYears = humanYears * dogFactor)) echo "You age in dog-years is: $dogYears" echo
+read -p "Please enter your age (in years): " humanYears ((dogYears = humanYears * dogFactor)) echo "Your age in dog-years is: $dogYears" echo
 ```